mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 }
 {% endhighlight %}

-Let's run the "Hello World!" example code from we saw earlier after overwriting the setter.
+Let's run the "Hello World!" example code from earlier after overwriting the setter.
 We can now inspect the `#welcome` element and see where its `innerHTML` property is assigned:

 {% highlight javascript %}
-document.getElementById("welcome").__elOrigin.stack
+document.getElementById("welcome").__innerHTMLOrigin.stack
 // Error
 //    at HTMLDivElement.set [as innerHTML] (eval at evaluate (unknown source), <anonymous>:6:20)
 //    at http://localhost:1234/example.js:3:46"